-The table below provides an indication of the hydrological RQOs for Rivers expressed in terms of flow at the river Ecological Water Requirement (EWR) sites.
+The table below (Table 12.1) provides an indication of the hydrological RQOs for Rivers expressed in terms of flow at the river Ecological Water Requirement (EWR) sites.
 These summarised statistics are representative of the required flow regime in the river where the variability is dependent on the seasonal and temporal pattern of natural flow conditions.
-The mean monthly flows represent low flow requirements of a representative wet and dry month as indicated in the table.
+The mean monthly flows represent low flow requirements of a representative wet and dry month.
 Detailed hydrological RQOs can be found in the RQO reports for the study.